Aiven-Open/klaw-docs/docs/HowTo/topics/Request-a-new-topic.md

 # Request a new topic

-The process of requesting a new topic to be created in Apache Kafka is simple and speedy.
+The process of requesting a new topic to be created in Apache Kafka® is simple and speedy.

 The team that requests a topic will automatically become the topic owner